vitalii-vorobiov/Logical-Circuits/README.md

 # Logical-Circuits

-The task was to create a scheme that can reproduce boolean expression from the truth table
+The task was to create a scheme that can reproduce boolean expression from the truth table.
+Used only NAND IC (74HC132N)

 Truth Table
 ------